-This independence of medium is something that is also evident in the way some people compose their poetry.
-Maxamed Ibraahim Warsame "Hadraawi," perhaps the most well known and appreciated of living poets, always uses writing in the composition process, but still his poems, like all others, are heard by Somalis, not read.
-What is more, he does not remember the poems in his head, but reads them when performing them.
-This was also the case with Cabdulqaadir Xaaji Cali Xaaji Axmed, 29 who used writing in the composition of some of his poems.
-His poem Samadoon (see above) was one that I asked him about when I was translating it with his help (Orwin 2001a).
-He said that he had the idea for the poem after waking up one morning and that some of the imagery and general form of the poem were there; he then went on to use writing in composing the poem.
+the poems in his head, but reads them when performing them.
+This was also the case with Cabdulqaadir Xaaji Cali Xaaji Axmed29 who used writing in the composition of some of his poems.
+His poem, Samadoon (see above) was one which I asked him about when I was translating it with his help (see Orwin, 2001a).
+He said that he had the idea for the poem after waking up one morning and that some of the imagery and general form of the poem was there and that he then went on to use writing in composing the poem.
 The writing process included editing as he went along and after its completion.
-This editing process is well recognized in the "oral" composition process of maanso poetry.
-Another young poet, Cali Mooge Geeddi, told me in Djibouti in the summer of 1995 that when he had composed a poem he would recite it first to his wife, who would comment on it before he made it public.
+This editing process is well recognized in the 'oral' composition process of maanso poetry.
+Another young poet, Cali Mooge Geeddi, told me in Djibouti in the summer of 1995 that when he had composed a poem he would recite it first to his wife who would comment on it before he made it public.
 Although a young poet, he did not use writing in the composition process at all.
-What is interesting is that the forms of poetry composed with writing and those composed orally are essentially not different from one another.
-It is true that Hadraawi and other modern poets such as Maxamed Xaashi Dhamac "Gaarriye" did and still do use innovative forms in their poetry, particularly modern hees, but this is not something associated with writing; rather I suggest it is the product of the development of the modern hees as a form in its own right.
-The only possible sign of the impact of writing in composition that I can see is the length of some of Hadraawi's recent poems.
-Dabahuwan, for example, is 803 lines long.30 To summarize, then, we see that writing has had an impact on the practice of poetry of a few people and on the fact that "oral" poems can be written down, which "protects" them from the vagaries of human memory.31
+What is interesting is that the forms of poetry which are composed with writing and those which are composed orally are essentially not different from one another.
+It is true that Hadraawi and other modern poets such as Maxamed Xaashi Dhamac 'Gaarriye' did and still do use innovative forms in their poetry, particularly modern hees, but this is not something associated with writing, rather I suggest it is the product of the development of the modern hees as a form in its own right.
+The only possible sign of the impact of writing in composition I see is the length of some of Hadraawi's recent poems, Dabahuwan for example is 803 lines long.30 To summarize then, we see that writing has had an impact in the practice of poetry of a few people and in the fact that 'oral' poems can be written down, which 'protects' them from the vagaries of human memory.31